winitzki/scall/tutorial/programming_dhall.md

     in leq f (assert : x ≡ x)
 ```
 With this definition, `toAssertType Natural 1 1 (refl Natural 1)` is exactly the same Dhall value as `assert : 1 ≡ 1`.

-In this way, Leibniz equality types reproduce Dhall's `assert` functionality.
+We have reproduced Dhall's `assert` functionality.

 Note that `assert` verifies static (compile-time) equality even on values that Dhall cannot compare at run time.
 We can write `assert : "abc" ≡ "abc"` for string values, even though Dhall does not allow us to implement a function for comparing two strings at run time.

-Similarly, we can implement a value of the Leibniz equality type `LeibnizEqual Text "abc" "abc"` to verify the equality statically:
+Let us also write a value of the Leibniz equality type `LeibnizEqual Text "abc" "abc"` to verify the same equality:

 ```dhall
 let exampleString = "ab"